CristianQiu/Unity-URP-Volumetric-Light/README.md

 # Installation

-The recommended way to install the package is through the package manager in Unity (UPM).
+The recommended way to install the package is through the package manager in Unity.
 Before installing, make sure that URP is installed and correctly set up in your project.
 Then you can proceed to install this package: